antiwork/.github/CONTRIBUTING.md

 - Follow Next.js and React conventions
 - Use UpperCamelCase for component file names (e.g., `ConversationList.tsx`)
 - Always use the latest version of TypeScript, React, and Next.js
-- Use sentence case headers and buttons, not title case
+- Use sentence case headers and buttons, not title case (Add board is good, Add Board is bad)
 - Do not use `React.FC`.
 Use the following syntax: `const Component = ({ prop1, prop2 }: { prop1: string; prop2: number }) => { ... }`
 - When building UI, use existing components from `components/` when available: `Button`, `Input`, `DataTable`, `Placeholder`, `ComboBox`, `NumberInput`, `MutationButton`, `Dialog`, `Form` components, etc.
 - When creating new components using Shadcn, use the `canary` version over the `latest` version
-- Forms for adding new objects to the database should inherit values from the last object added to the table

 ### Back-end